itinstructor/WorldAirQualityProject/README.md

 # World Air Quality Project App - Built in Python

-- CLI
+- CLI (I created this program from scratch.)
+- I used Claude and Copilot to create GUI versions.
     - Tkinter
     - PySide6

 ## Purpose